On optimal constacyclic codes: Classical MDS Codes

 \section{Classical MDS Codes}

-In this section we propose the construction of optimal $\alpha$-constacyclic codes.
+In this section we propose a construction of optimal $\alpha$-constacyclic codes.
 It is well known that an $[n, k, d{]}_{q}$ $\alpha$-constacyclic MDS code of length $n=q+1$ over ${ \mathbb F}_{q}$ exists for $k$ odd if $\alpha$ is a quadratic residue in ${ \mathbb F}_{q}$ and for $k$ even if $\alpha$ is not a quadratic residue in ${ \mathbb F}_{q}$ (see \cite{Krishna:1990}).
-However, the constructions presented here differs from the ones shown in the literature since they consider properties of $q$-ary cyclotomic cosets (mod $rn$).
+However, the constructions presented here differ from the ones known in the literature since they consider properties of $q$-ary cyclotomic cosets ($q$-cosets) modulo $rn$ in ${\mathbb O}_{rn}$.
 In order to proceed further, we will show some useful lemmas that will be utilized in our constructions.
 Lemmas~\ref{cyclo1} to \ref{cyclo4} presented here are generalizations of Lemmas 4.1 and 4.4 in \cite{Kai:2013}.